 wallet_prepareCallswith your intended calls (or an empty call set) - Wallet APIs detect that delegation is required

-- The response includes the required authorization and user operation signature requests
+- The response includes the required authorization and transaction signature requests

 Wallet compatibility considerations